ritu-rg/Amazon-ads-testing-automation-NLP/README.md

-### Part 1: (Testing/Automation for Product Search)
+### Part 1: (Testing/Automation for Product Search using Selenium Python)
 Filename: "ads_test.py" <br>
 Objective: For the Sellers of Sony Camera, validate if for a search for the word "camera" displays results for Sony Camera or not on the first 5 Search Results pages. <br>
 Test Scenario: Run an automated search on Amazon.com for the word "camera", & validate the first 5 pages for the keyword "Sony" <br>
-Test Setup: Using Python's unittest framework & Selenium interface, driver for Mozilla Firefix Browser <br>
+Test Setup: Using Python's unittest framework & Selenium interface, driver for Mozilla Firefox Browser <br>
 ##### Test Steps:
 Test Case 1:
 - Open "amazon.com" through the script